icopy-site/awesome/docs/awesome/vertx-awesome.md

 ## Front-End

 * [VertxUI](https://github.com/nielsbaloe/vertxui) - A pure Java front-end toolkit with descriptive fluent views-on-models, POJO traffic, JUnit testing on the virtual DOM or mixed-language on a real DOM, and more.

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](https://github.com/vert-x3/vertx-awesome/blob/master/CONTRIBUTING.md) first.ub.com/nielsbaloe/vertxui) - A pure Java front-end toolkit with descriptive fluent views-on-models, POJO traffic, JUnit testing on the virtual DOM or mixed-language on a real DOM, and more.

-## Contribute

-Contributions welcome!
-Read the [contribution guidelines](https://github.com/vert-x3/vertx-awesome/blob/master/CONTRIBUTING.md) first.ub.com/nielsbaloe/vertxui) - A pure Java front-end toolkit with descriptive fluent views-on-models, POJO traffic, JUnit testing on the virtual DOM or mixed-language on a real DOM, and more.

-## Contribute